Chan7348/LeveragedLoans/README.md

 # 1. Project Overview

-Implement the perpetual contract function by combining `UniswapV2` and `Compound`
+Implement the leveraged loan function by combining `UniswapV2` and `Compound`

 The project consists of 4 parts: